103.1 Bid Opening and Award Process

 - is at risk of criticism from FHWA and the State Auditor that MoDOT added work to a contract that did not go through the required competitive bidding process.

-MoDOT clearly identifies revisions to the plans, specifications and estimate when issuing addendums (or kites).
-Clearly identified addendums avoid confusion for the bidders, especially when the addendums are issued only 1 to 1 ½ weeks prior to the bid opening.
-The following indicates the process for identifying the various revisions to the plans, specifications and estimate.
+MoDOT clearly identifies revisions to the plans, specifications, and estimate when issuing addendums.
+Clearly identified addendums avoid confusion for the bidders, especially when the addendums are issued the week of the bid opening.
+The following indicates the process for identifying the various revisions to the plans, specifications, and estimate.

-If there are multiple revisions to a plan sheet and it would be clearer to create a new plan sheet, the district should mark an “X” through the existing plan sheet and create a new plan sheet.
-The deleted sheet should be designated with the triangle symbol and the note “Delete Sheet”.
-Do not delete the original file in ProjectWise.
+MoDOT does not delete sheets once they are advertised.
+We may void a sheet by putting an “X” through the existing plan sheet and naming the new file with an _R001 to the end of the file name.
+Both the original sheet and the _R001 sheet will remain in ProjectWise.
+If there are many revisions to a plan sheet and it would be clearer to create a new plan sheet to show the changes, the district may void the original sheet and add a new sheet by addendum.
+The district should mark an “X” through the existing plan sheet and create a new plan sheet.
+The voided sheet should be designated with the triangle symbol and the note “Sheet Deleted”.
+Do not delete the original file from ProjectWise.
 The deleted sheet with the “X” marked through it should contain the engineer’s seal.
+MoDOT’s policy is to void a sheet via the X and add a sheet with a different sheet number instead of replacing a sheet.
+(The yellow highlighting on the sheet below is for information only and should not be included on the final product.)

-The district should identify any revisions in the JSPs by changing the color of the font to red for any additions and striking through the text for any deletions.
-Do not use the track mode to highlight or strike through changes because when the reviewer accepts the tracked changes all the strike-through language becomes deleted.
-The strike-through language should still appear in the addendum to identify the text that is being removed.
-Save the file in ProjectWise under the Specifications and Estimate folder with the signature block completed.
+The district, or the consultant, should identify any revisions to the JSPs by submitting the revised JSPs with the changes marked by changing the color of the font to white on a black background.
+Do not use the track changes mode to highlight or strike through changes because when the reviewer accepts the tracked changes all the strike through language disappears.
+The strike through language should still appear in the addendum to identify the text that is being removed.
+Save the revised JSP file, in Microsoft Word format, to eProjects.
 The reviewer will enter the revision number and date in the signature block.
 The file should be saved as:

 103.1.7 Advertising Projects for Bid opening and Purchasing Bidding Documents

 Under state law, projects must be advertised for bid opening in a newspaper published in the county in which the project will be constructed.
 Further, FHWA requires a project be advertised at least three weeks before bids are to be received.
 In addition to newspaper advertisements, MoDOT also issues a Notice of Bid Opening, which is available on the MoDOT web site.
 MoDOT, at the request of the AGC, has chosen to generally use a 5-week advertising period to allow contractors adequate time to properly prepare their bids.
-Once the project has been advertised for bid opening, contractors and suppliers may purchase the Contract Plans or Requests for Bid.
-All purchases of Requests for Bid or Contract Plans are recorded.
-When ordering the plans, the contractor has the option to be identified as a plan holder.
+Once the project has been advertised for bid opening, contractors and suppliers may download the Contract Plans, Requests for Bid, and Electronic Deliverables at no cost.
+All downloads of the electronic deliverables are recorded and used for notification purposes in the event of an addendum.
+When downloading the electronic deliverables, the contractor has the option to be identified as a plan holder.
 This "Plan Holders List" is presently available to the public and is located on MoDOT’s website.

 103.1.9 Bid Opening